- Amazing Technicolor Population: Beyond these eight, various multicolored background Bombermen started appearing since around Bomberman '93.

 - Benevolent Boss: In Bomberman Jetters — especially to Mujoe, who he treats more like a close friend than an underling.

-- Big Bad: In Bomberman '94, Super Bomberman 3 and 4, Bomberman World, Bomberman Hero, Bomberman Portable, and several other games.
+- Big Bad: Of the whole franchise, but specifically in Bomberman '94, Super Bomberman 3, 4 and R, Bomberman World, Bomberman Hero, Bomberman Portable, and several other games.

 - Greater-Scope Villain: Within the entire series, but most prominently in Bomberman GB 3, where he doesn't make a personal appearance but is mentioned to be the creator of Devil Bomber, the Big Bad of that game and Man Behind the Man in Bomberman Hero.